tastyigniter/docs/contribution-guide.md

 This article is a guide for developers interested in contributing code to TastyIgniter.

-## Writing documentation

-You are very welcome to contribute to the TastyIgniter documentation.
-Please follow these rules if you want to contribute.
-Here's how styling perfect TastyIgniter documentation pages is done:

-- Try not to use H1 headers.
-- A TOC list would be generated automatically for each page with at least one H2 header.
-The TOC would have links to all of the page's H2 headers.
-- The introductory text would be displayed below the TOC.
-- Try to use only H2 and H3 headers.
-- Each H2 and H3 header could have a link defined as `<a name="event-handlers"></a>` or have it generated automatically.
-- Avoid short, 1 sentence paragraphs.
-Combine short paragraphs and try to be a bit more verbose.
-- Avoid short paragraphs hanging below code sections.
-Combine these paragraphs with the text above the code blocks.
-- Use the inline code tags for all code-related - variable names, function names, syntax examples, etc.
-- Don't hesitate to make cross links to other documentation articles.
-There is no need to add links to the same article in the same paragraph.
-- For your reference, see the pages.md or themes.md files.

 ## New features

 If you have a feature idea, the TastyIgniter forum is the best place to suggest it.
 Please do not use GitHub issues to suggest a new feature.